tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/内核功能/内核概述_intl_en.md

 The engine kernel of TDSQL-C for MySQL provides various features similar to those in MySQL Enterprise Edition, including enterprise-level transparent data encryption, audit, thread pool, encryption function, and backup and restoration.

 The engine kernel of TDSQL-C for MySQL not only deeply optimizes the InnoDB storage engine and query performance, but also improves the ease of use and maintainability of databases.
-While providing all the benefits of MySQL, it offers more enterprise-grade advanced features such as disaster recovery, restoration, monitoring, performance optimization, read/write separation, transparent data encryption, and database audit.
+While providing all the benefits of MySQL, it offers more enterprise-grade advanced features such as disaster recovery, restoration, monitoring, performance optimization, read/write separation, transparent data encryption (TDE), and database audit.

 **For more information on the engine kernel of TDSQL-C for MySQL, see:**
 - For updates of the TDSQL-C for MySQL kernel engine version, see [Kernel Version Release Notes](https://intl.cloud.tencent.com/document/product/1098/44587).